rao-collabera/csharp_rest_api/README.md

 		- User.ReadAll => Delegated
 		- Directory Roles => RoleManagement.Read.Directory => Delegated (If you want to read directory)

+## Contributing
+This project welcomes contributions and suggestions.

 ## Credits
 This GitHub repository demonstrates the utilization of SQL Server’s native JSON support: https://github.com/Azure-Samples/azure-sql-db-dotnet-rest-api